pathscale/vue3-starter/README.md

 You can quickstart your project by [using this template](https://github.com/pathscale/vue3-starter/generate)

-If you prefer the command line, you can install the template using [degit](https://github.com/Rich-Harris/degit)

-    degit pathscale/vue3-starter vue3-starter

 Alternatively you can use the old fashioned

     git clone https://github.com/pathscale/vue3-starter.git --depth 1